-It’s reckoned that nickel-based temperature and corrosion resisting alloys can be quite difficult to machine.
-It’s true that they do work harden rapidly and can weld to cutting tool surfaces.
-They also generate high heat levels when being cut, and thanks to their high shear strengths, offer a higher resistance to metal removal.
+Nickel-based temperature and corrosion resisting alloys can be difficult to machine.
+They do harden rapidly and can weld to cutting tool surfaces; they also generate high heat levels when being cut, and thanks to their high shear strengths, offer a higher resistance to metal removal.

 Thanks to the unique properties of the various nickel alloys, you will find that your tools may dull quite quickly.
-So it will be necessary to either re-sharpen tools, or change tooling, at regular intervals.
-It is recommended that you use more expensive C grade inserts if these are available to you.
+So it will be necessary to either re-sharpen tools or change tooling at regular intervals.
+It’s recommended that you use more expensive C grade inserts if these are available to you.

 With CNC machines, if you are using insert drills, it’s best to select the same speeds (SFM) when facing, boring or turning any specific alloy.
 It’s also recommended that feed rates should be .002″ per revolution.

-If you are using steel cutting tools, it’s likely that a speed as high as 35/FPM could be attained, with a feed of roughly .010″ to 0.12″ per revolution.
-When cutting off, you are likely to find that high speed tools are more effective than carbide ones.
-Your tools should have a front clearance of around 7 degrees and a tip larger than 25 degrees is suggested.
+If you are using steel cutting tools, speed as high as 35/FPM could likely be attained, with a feed of roughly .010″ to 0.12″ per revolution.
+When cutting off, you are likely to find that high-speed tools are more effective than carbide ones.
+Your tools should have a front clearance of around 7 degrees, and a tip larger than 25 degrees is suggested.